NiallWalker2012/tEtcher-v1/README.md

 # tEtcher
-tEtcher is a terminal based ISO flasher designed to have the speed of cli commands like dd, but also an easier UI
+tEtcher is an open-source terminal based ISO flasher designed to have the speed of cli commands like dd, but also an easier UI
 It is inspired by well-known ISO flashers like dd and BalenaEtcher

-# How to run
+# How to run:

 # Dependancies to run